 Exercise.
 Prove the last formula.
 (This has nothing to do with programming, it is secondary school algebra.
-The clue of the proof is to be found in the relation $1 = 1 + c{i-1}$
+The clue of a proof can be found in the relation 1 + c

-$$\frac{1}{1 - c{i-1}} = \frac{1 - 1}{1 - c{i}}$$
+$$\frac{1}{1 - c{i-1}} = \frac{1 - c{i-1}}{1 - c{i}}$$

-It is requested to use this recurrence relation to approximate the value of 1/b; obviously we cannot compute infinitely many elements of the sequence $a_0, a_1, a_2, \ldots$ but we can accept $a_k$ as a sufficiently close (how close?) approximation of 1/b when $c_k$ is less than a given, small, positive tolerance named "eps".
-(This example is of historical interest; it is taken from the subroutine library for EDSAC 1, the world's first stored program controlled automatic computer.
+It is requested to use this recurrence relation to approximate the value of 1/b ; obviously we cannot compute infinitely many elements of the sequence a, a, a, ... but we can accept a as a sufficiently close (how close?) approximation of 1/b when c{ν} is less (in absolute value) than a given, small, positive tolerance named "eps".
+(This example is of historical interest; it has been taken from the subroutine library for EDSAC 1, the world's first stored program controlled automatic computer.
 The order code of this computer did not comprise a divide instruction and one of the methods used with this computer to compute quotients was based on the above recurrence relation.)

-Theorem 8 talks about "a part, s, of the state space" and the loop $\sqrt{a}$ while B(s) do s:= S(s)

-and asserts that after the initial state $s_0$ the states $s_1$ after the i-th execution of the repeatable statement will satisfy
+Theorem 8 talks about "a part, s, of the state space" and the loop asserts that after the initial state s_0 , the states s_i after the i-th execution of the repeatable statement will satisfy

-$$\mathbf{s}{i} = \mathbf{S}(\mathbf{s}{i-1}) \tag{3}$$
+$$s{i} = 5(s{i-1}) \tag{3}$$

-Our recurrence relations (2) are exactly of the form (3) if we identify the state $s_i$ with the value pair $a_i$ , $c_i$ .
-That is, we have to introduce, to span the part s of the state space, two variables, for the purpose of this discussion called A and C, and we shall denote their values after the i-th execution of the repeatable statement by $A_i$ and $C_i$ respectively.
-We associate the state $s_i$ (as given by the values $A_i$ and $C_i$ ) with the value pair $a_i$ , $c_i$ by the relations $A_i = a_i$ (4) $C_i = c_i$
+Our recurrence relations (2) are exactly of the form (3) if we identify the state s_i with the value pair a_i , c_i .
+That is, to span the parts of the state space we have to introduce two variables, for the purpose of this discussion called A and C, and we shall denote their values after the i-th execution of the repeatable statement A_i and C_i respectively.
+We associate the state s_i (as given by the values A_i and C_i) with the value pair a_i , c_i by the relations $A_i = a_i$ $C_i = c_i$ (4)

-(Mind you: in the left hand sides the subscript "i" means "the value of the variable after the i-th execution of the repeatable statement", in the right hand sides the subscript "i" refers to the recurrent sequences as given by (1) and (2).
+(Remember: on the left-hand sides the subscript "i" means "the value of the variable after the i~th execution of the repeatable statement", on the right-hand sides the subscript "i" refers to the recurrent sequences as giver by (1) and (2).
 It would have been usual to call the two variables "a" and "c" instead of "A" and "C", i.e. not to distinguish between the quantities defined in the mathematical formulation on the one hand and the associated variables in the program on the other hand.
 As this association is the very subject of this discussion, it would have been fatal not to distinguish between them.)

-Within the scope of a declaration "real A, C" it is now a straightforward task to write the piece of program:
+Within the scope of a declaration "real A, C", it is now a straightforward task to write the piece of program:

-"A:= 1; C:= 1 - b; while Conside $abs(C) \ge eps(de)$ begin A:=(1 + C)\ A; C:= C \ C end"
+A:= 1; C:= 1 - b; while abs(C) ≥ eps do begin A:= (1 + C) A; C:= C C end .

-The first line has to create the proper state $s_0$ and does so in accordance with (4) and (1), the repeatable statement has the form, symbolically denoted by "s:= S(s)" -see the Note below- in accordance with (4) and (2), and the condition guarantees that after termination will hold with the proper value of k.
+The first line has to create the proper state s_0 and does so in accordance with (4) and (1), the repeatable statement has the form, symbolically denoted by "s:= S(s)" -see the Note below- in accordance with (4) and (2), and the condition guarantees that after termination will hold with the proper value of k.